czczc/inspire-papers-viewer/README.md

 # INSPIRE Papers Viewer

-A web application to view papers from High Energy Physics collaborations, fetched from INSPIRE-HEP.
+A web application to view papers from BNL EDG Group, fetched from INSPIRE-HEP.

 ## Features